There are many misconceptions about sex and marriage that even the

 So likewise, living in LGBT+ lives or supporting it will bring serious

 problems or curses to you and your family.
 Anyone living in more serious

-sin, and not only homosexuals, will not have blessed, long lives, and any relationships with
+sins, and not only homosexuals, will not have blessed, long lives.
+Also, any relationships with

 serious sin in them will likely break up the family or relationship